Welcome to today's edition of the Rush 24-7 podcast.

 Look at me.

-I mean, I I pull triggers good at them.
+I mean, I pull triggers.

-And what had happened was, in fact, the ring leader of the Benghazi attack is now doing media appearances in the Middle East.
+And what had happened was, in fact, the ringleader of the Benghazi attack is now doing media appearances in the Middle East.

 And he's not hiding behind a mask or anything.